Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/megatherium.md

 abilities_mid:
   - name: "Musk"
     desc: " ([[aura]], [[olfactory]]);  20 feet.
-A creature entering the aura or starting its turn in the aura must succeed at a DC 19 Fortitude save or become [[sickened|sickened 1]].
-While inside the aura, affected creatures take a –1 circumstance penalty to recover from the [[sickened|sickened]] condition.
+A creature entering the aura or starting its turn in the aura must succeed at a DC 19 Fortitude save or become [[rules/conditions.md#Sickened|sickened 1]].
+While inside the aura, affected creatures take a –1 circumstance penalty to recover from the [[rules/conditions.md#Sickened|sickened]] condition.
 A creature that succeeds at its save is temporarily immune for 1 minute."
 abilities_bot:
   - name: "Rend"
     desc: "⬻ ([[claw]]);  (page 306)"